Why we evaluate

 We disseminate evaluation findings and learning widely among our stakeholders and partners.
 Final reports are posted on our website (see below).

-The results of end-of-grant evaluations are used to inform annual reporting on our strategic key performance indicators (KPIs) and to help estimate our impact.
-Evaluation recommendations are used to support the ongoing performance management of our active portfolio and to inform the design of future investments.
+Evaluations are used to inform annual reporting on our strategic key performance indicators (KPIs), to support the ongoing performance management of our active portfolio and to inform the design of future investments.

 Recently completed evaluations: